 The aquatics programs at the Y are about more than just the techniques and skills; they are about building friendships, developing self-esteem and creating positive experiences that will last a lifetime

 Our CPR, AED and lifeguard-certified instructors will teach surfing to all levels, surf etiquette, ocean safety, and awareness.
-Surf Camp dates and rates for 2020 will be announced in January.
+Surf Register for Surf Camp here

 The YMCA swim tests all children under the age of 15 in order to prevent drownings and accidents.
 We strictly enforce this policy to ensure the safety of the children who use our pools.